tduranf/VScode_Arduino_ESP32/1_setup.md

 To creata a first program, you have to create a VScode project folder:

-- Create a fist Arduino folder (i.e. test) and file (i.e. test.ino) with the same name and extension "ino"
+- Create a fist Arduino folder (i.e. blink) and file (i.e. blink.ino) with the same name and extension "ino"
+- Delete (if exists) "arduino.json" file
-- Open the Command Palette (Ctrl+Shift+P) and run "Arduino: Initialize" to create an arduino.json file
+- Open the Command Palette (Ctrl+Shift+P) and run "Arduino: Initialize" to create a new arduino.json file
+- Specify Board: ESP32 Dev Module as a generic ESP32 board
+- Specify the port (usually COM3: Silicon Labs CP210x USB) in low bar menu
-- In this arduino.json file add: "output": "./test/build",
+- In this arduino.json file add: "output": "./Programs/blink/build" (modify to the program path)
 - this will make compilation files to be available for future project modifications with less compilation time
-- Specify the "ESP32 Dev module" as a generic ESP32 board and the port.
-- Specify the port
+- If you find errors in include lines, fix this errors selecting "Disable squiggles errors" (this will be added in "settings.json")
 - Now you can upload (it compiles first and uploads later)
 - The compiler is selected automatically on "Arduino"